 - Increased risk of hydroplaning in wet conditions

 - Decreased fuel efficiency

-If you live wear it rains or snows frequently, consider replacing tires when they reach 4/32 of an inch.
+If you live in an area where it rains or snows frequently, consider replacing tires when they reach 4/32 of an inch.
 With worn tires, you are at risk of hydroplaning on wet roads.
 This is when the tire can’t channel the water through the grooves.
 The car rides along the top of the water instead of staying in contact with the asphalt.
 As such, the tires can’t respond to the steering system.
 If you have experienced it, you know how terrifying it can be.
 In icy or snowy conditions, low tread depth makes it harder to stop.
 You can also fishtail when accelerating or slide sideways when turning.

 There are special considerations for driving in hot weather as well.
 If you are heading into summer and your tires are near the end of their lifespan, be aware that they wear down faster on hot roads.